jodal/pyspotify/docs/quickstart.rst

 acquired during all calls to libspotify, for as long as we're working with pointers returned from libspotify functions, and during all access to pyspotify's own internal state, like for example the collections of event listeners.
-In other words, pyspotify--as of 2.0.0a2--should be safe to use from multiple threads simultaneously.
+In other words, pyspotify should be safe to use from multiple threads simultaneously.

 Even though pyspotify itself is thread safe, you cannot disregard threading issues entirely when using pyspotify.
 There's two things to watch out for.